April showers: what are they and why is it so rainy in April?

 April showers really do exist.
 It may, therefore, be a little confusing to learn that it is one of the driest months of the year, according to Statista.
-In 2018, Statista recorded 133.5mm of rainfall in January, compared to just 86.3mm in April.
-And in August of the same year, the rain gages registered 84.9mm, just 1.4mm more than April.
-September, October, November and December 2018 all clocked higher rainfalls than April.
+In 2021, Statista recorded 137.6mm of rainfall in January, compared to just 20.1mm in April.
+The second highest rainfall level was in December that year, at 115mm.

 The science appears to contradict the data.
 Perhaps the reason for all this confusion lies in the terminology: rain and showers are not the same thing.

 What is the difference between rain and showers?